ywteh/esphome-samsung-nasa/README.md

 A batched dispatcher is used for outgoing read requests - this automatically combines up to 10 read requests into a single payload and these batches are issued with a small delay betweeen each dispatch as a means of congestion control.
 There is also an outgoing queue which writes to the bus when the bus is "quiet" i.e. not currently receiving data.
 These two approaches combined together should hopefully minimise traffic and help reduce collisions.

+## Acknowledgments

+@Ianwin for founding the samsung HVAC Bus project;
+@omerfaruk-aran for maintaining the samsung HVAC project; @north3221, @matthias882, @hnykda, @Foxhill67 for technical contributions to understanding the NASA protocol.
+Thanks goes to @atanasenko for the much improved retry-mechanism.